angzhifan/Auto-Encoding_Variational_Bayes/README.md

 A Pytorch Implementation of the paper *Auto-Encoding Variational Bayes* by Diederik P. Kingma and Max Welling.

-Datasets: Binary MNIST and Frey Face
+Datasets: Binarized MNIST and Frey Face